lontiplatform/martini-build-pipeline-aws/README.md

 The **martini-build-image** pipeline:

 - Uses `terraform/buildspecs/martini-build-image.yaml` as the buildspec.
-- Uses `terraform/scripts/dockerfile` to define the runtime image.
+- Uses `terraform/scripts/Dockerfile` to define the runtime image.
 - Checks out this GitHub repository via CodeStar Connections.
 - Invokes AWS CodeBuild to:
-  - Download Martini runtime (based on a configured version).
+  - Download a specific Martini runtime version.
   - Bundle one or more packages from `packages/`.
   - Build and push an image to ECR.
-- Stores logs in CloudWatch and artifacts in S3.
+- Stores logs in CloudWatch and artifacts (if any) in S3.

+See `terraform/pipelines/martini-build-image/README.md` for full Inputs and usage.

 ### 2. Upload Martini Packages